Identifying Woodland Plants

 This course is now historical and therefore no bookings can be taken.
 Explore our current programme of courses here

-Identifying woodland plants is a course for botanists wishing to further their skills in woodland plant identification, concentrating not just on trees and the more colourful woodland herbs, but also on the traditionally difficult groups such as woodland grasses, sedges and ferns.
-There will also be an introduction to mosses and liverworts, as this group often forms a very important component of some woodland types.
-In order to see a wide range of woodland plants we will visit a variety of different types of woodland.
+Identifying woodland plants is a course for botanists wishing to further their skills in woodland plant identification, including trees and the more colourful flowering plants, but also on the traditionally difficult groups such as woodland grasses, sedges and ferns.
+There will also be an introduction to mosses and liverworts, as they often form an important component of some types of woodland.
+We will visit a variety of different types of woodland to see a range of woodland plants.
 This may include typical base-rich, species-rich lowland woodlands, sessile oak woods with a distinct 'upland' feel to them, wet alder woodlands, a range of scrub communities and secondary woodland.
 Please note that this is in effect a 'Level 2' walking course, requiring a moderate level of fitness.
-This course is part of the University Certificate in Biological Recording run by Manchester Metropolitan University.

 |About Preston Montford|